audreymohbat/little-repo/README.md

 # little-repo

-This repo conatins a few lines of code only.
+This repo contains a few lines of code only.